rakeshnarang5/LoanApp/README.md

 ## Assumptions

-1. User will create loan of minimum $100 (this value is configurable from application.properties) and for at least 1 week (this is done so that system is exploited for really small loans like $1)
+1. User will create loan of minimum $100 (this value is configurable from application.properties) and for at least 1 week (this is done so that system is exploited for tiny loans like $1)

 2. Rounding error will always be added to the last EWI (Equal Weekly Installments)